Pet Therapy vs Animal-Assisted Therapy

 - Ask your veterinarian or your local pet supply store if they know of groups/agencies.

 - You can train your own.
-I once helped Paws for People organize a class to teach parents how to use their own pet at home with their own child.
+I once helped Paws for People organize a class to teach parents how to use their own pets at home with their own children.
 I couldn’t find what I was looking for, so I asked them to create it.
 Think outside the box!

 If your child resists every evening when it is reading time, try having them read to the dog instead.
 You might be surprised.

 You can also encourage and role model talking to your dog because dogs always listen and never talk back.
 Cats too!